moj-analytical-services/splink/docs/topic_guides/evaluation/clusters/graph_metrics.md

 When evaluating clusters, a high density (closer to 1) is generally considered good as it means there are many edges in support of the records in a cluster being linked.

 A low density could indicate links being missed.
+This could happen, for example, if blocking rules are too tight or the clustering threshold is too high.

 A sample of low density clusters can be inspected in Splink's [Cluster Studio Dashboard](../../../charts/cluster_studio_dashboard.ipynb) via the option `sampling_method = "lowest_density_clusters_by_size"`, which performs stratified sampling across different cluster sizes.
 When inspecting a cluster, ask yourself the question: why aren't more links being formed between record nodes?

 ### Cluster Centralisation